Know what grout to use

 How to mix grout

 Mixing grout is very easy.
 Just add water and mix!
-However, use too much water and your mix will be to soft, not enough water and your mix will be to stiff.
-Either of these, and your grout will not work well.
-What you’re looking for when mixing up your grout is a consistency very similar to peanut butter without the chunks.
+However, use too much water and your mix will be too soft, not enough water, and your mix will be too stiff.
+Either of these and your grout will not work well.
+What you’re looking for when mixing up your grout is consistency very similar to peanut butter without the chunks.

 How much to mix

 Only mix enough to be used in 15 – 20-minute increments.
 As you near the end of that batch, and you notice your grout is getting a little stiffer, you can always add a little water and remix it.